toastedcornflakes/toastedcornflakes.github.io/articles/avr_getting_started.md

-Getting started with AVR
+Getting started with AVR, part I no_latex
-no_latex

 In this post, I will lay out the basics on how to blink a LED on barebone Atmega328P.
 This means no arduino bootloader, some datasheet reading, and a more solid understanding of the basics when done.
-As usual, the code, along with a practical Makefile, is available on [github](https://github.com/toastedcornflakes/AVR).
+As usual, the code, along with a practical Makefile, is available on [github](https://github.com/toastedcornflakes/AVR/tree/blink).
+The latest version is on the [master](https://github.com/toastedcornflakes/avr) branch, and is discussed in the next part.

 # Hardware